nandorocker/PersonifyChroma/Documentation/Effects.md

 	- Sets trails in motion towards a direction
 3. "The Dragon"
 	- Trails scale outwards from user, growing almost to the size of screen and fading away
-	- If "dragon" and "snake" are active,
+	- If "dragon" and "snake" are active, 	trails should grow AND move

 #### Screen Gestures